 I hope this tutorial helps you to lead a way to design and configure your data flows in Apache NiFi.
 Now, it’s your turn to explore the NiFi.
-If any queries triggered, feel free to drop your query in the comment session.
+If any queries are triggered, feel free to drop your query in the comment session.